 Because most augers are designed to cut into the wood, the metal does not need to be quite as strong as high-speed steel.

 However, there are some types of auger bits that may use the harder form of steel, although it is not that common.

 One variation is the tip of the auger bit, some of which may include titanium carbide.
 This material is so strong it can cut through nails.

 Auger bits are also not known for being coated.
 Many types of drill bits are coated for additional protection and strength.

 But auger bits normally do not need such coating as the tool steel is more than strong enough to last for a long time under normal use conditions.

 What are Auger Bits Used for?

-The auger bit tends to be long, strong and used to bore deep holes into materials such as wood, metal, and the like.
+The auger bit tends to be long and strong and is used to bore deep holes into materials such as wood, metal, and the like.

 What makes the auger well suited for boring is that the design pulls the loose material up and out of the hole the auger is creating.

-Because of the nature of the auger bit, it is just as useful as being a hand tool as it is powered by a drill.
+Because of the nature of the auger bit, it is just as valuable as being a hand tool as it is powered by a drill.